gambitph/Stackable/readme.txt

 The Spacer block is a great to make your site look less cluttered.
 Add spaces between any two blocks to make sure your layout looks great.

-## Stackable Effects & Features

-Stackable also comes with **great effects and features**.
-Enjoy different background options - image or video backgrounds, fixed images, single and gradient tinted background effects.
-You can also make use of different image box hover effects to add a little something extra to your pages.

-Check out the Stackable demos to see what Stackable can do.

 ## Stackable WordPress Theme

 Get our WordPress theme that's beautiful & flexible, Gutenberg-ready and made especially for Stackable blocks and the new WordPress editor.
 [Download the Stackable Theme now](http://eepurl.com/dJY9xI).

 ## Stackable Premium

 Stackable Premium extends the capabilities of Stackable and the new WordPress editor to give you the smoothest page building experience.
-Using the core Stackable Philosophy of balancing utility and great design, Stackable Premium offers premium design layouts and effects, premium functionality and focused one-on-one customer care.
+Using the core Stackable Philosophy of balancing utility and great design, Stackable Premium offers:

+- Premium Block Layouts and Pre-Set Section / Block Designs
+- Premium hover and image box effects
+- Three-layer separators
+- Premium functionality and design options with guided CSS customizer, 50+ blob image shape options, option to use different image shapes for different columns, advanced settings for column spacing, and custom post types for Posts Block
+- Premium updates and focused one-on-one customer care (1 year)

 While you can create great pages with Stackable, Stackable Premium lets you do so much more.